altruios/namshubettulpa/public/namshubettulpa/chapters/confrontation.md

 *The spear slammed on it's side, bouncing uselessly against a thick carapace* ~Martha knew Flanagan felt that impact~
 *She looked back at him*
-'M::He thinks it is only him'
+'M::He thinks it is only him.'
 ~She couldn't affect the spear, out of her grasp - on the thing in front of her~ ~She had to get to that spear, she raced through some options in her mind~ *She flew down to get it*
-'M::Okay, force-field, and something grabby'
+'M::Okay, force-field, and something grabby!'
-~She was almost there, having dodged every tentacle easily thus far~ 'M::Maybe that will draw attention to me'
+~She was almost there, having dodged every tentacle easily thus far~ 'M::Maybe that will draw attention to me?'
 ~She hesitated, but decided against summoning anything, keeping it ready in her mind~ *She paused just before touching the surface*
 ~All around her tentacles shifted like:~
-'M::Wiggling spaghetti'
+'M::Wiggling spaghetti...'
 ~From this perspective everything in the horizon was al-tok, Flanagan a lonely figure in the distance~ ~Long strands stretched from all around her toward Flanagan, focused entirely on him~ *She grabbed the spear, gripped the handle and stabbed down at the carapace* ~A clink echoed throughout, reverberating a wave through the surface of al-tok~ ~It didn't penetrate~
+'M::Shit...
-'M::Shit...okay, something tougher than super-sharp carbon-fiber' *She took the spear and moved across the surface*
+Okay, something tougher than super-sharp carbon-fiber...'
+*She took the spear and moved across the surface*
 ~A short while later she noticed activity where she had been~ ~She was getting noticed~
-'M::Now or never'
+'M::Now or never!'

 `
 shield = Globals.fantasy.enchantments[